Olsen and Johnson: Revivals

-Cohen had been impressed by Lynn Redgrave in the TV special, and signed her to appear opposite Jerry Lewis in a Broadway revival, scheduled for Sunday night, February 13, 1977.
-There was turmoil behind the scenes, however, as comedy star Lewis dominated the production and had serious arguments with producer Cohen, co-star Redgrave, and writer-adaptor Abe Burrows.
-Cohen abruptly closed the show after its out-of-town tryouts, and canceled both the Broadway engagement and an opening-night TV spectacular, forfeiting a million-dollar payment from NBC.
+Cohen had been impressed by Lynn Redgrave in the TV special, and signed her to appear opposite Jerry Lewis in a Broadway revival.
+The premiere performance was scheduled for Sunday night, February 13, 1977, and the NBC network paid one million dollars to televise, for the first time in history, a Broadway opening night.
+There was turmoil behind the scenes, however, during the show's out-of-town tryouts.
+Comedy star Lewis dominated the production and had serious arguments with producer Cohen, co-star Redgrave, and writer-adaptor Abe Burrows.
+Cohen abruptly closed the show before it reached New York, and canceled both the Broadway engagement and the opening-night TV spectacular, forfeiting NBC's million-dollar payment.

 Legacy

 Olsen and Johnson's comedy style has often been imitated (most successfully by Rowan and Martin's Laugh-In).